mostafijur566/flutter_pdf_generator_viewer/README.md

 - [file_selector](https://pub.dev/packages/file_selector) (v0.9.0) for saving and opening files
 - [google_fonts](https://pub.dev/packages/google_fonts) for using custom Google Fonts

+## Getting Started

+To run this project, clone the repository and follow these steps:

+1. Install Flutter by following the [official documentation](https://flutter.dev/docs/get-started/install)
+2. Navigate to the project directory and run `flutter pub get`
+3. Run `flutter run` to start the app

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.